tysonjens/Medical-Referrals-Classifier/README.md

 #### Summary -- Approach

-Several Logistic Regression models were fit to training data and tuned with validation data.
+Several logistic regression models were fit to training data and tuned with validation data.
 The best model was then applied to previously unseen test data to assess model's ability to predict.
+Since the model should approve *future* referrals based *historical* data, chronological training, validation, and test set are used.

 #### Summary - Findings

-Presently no logistic regression models are able to achieve the predictive power required for deployment.
-Other algorithms like Random Forest or Naive Bayes could be applied as next steps.
+Presently no logistic regression model has the predictive power required for deployment.
+Other algorithms like Random Forest or Naive Bayes could be applied.

 ## Table of Contents
 1. [Measures of Success](#measures-of-success)